-The most important thing parents of gender-diverse children can do, says Hunt, medical director of the gender diversity program, is the same thing every parent should do with their children, provide parental acceptance and support.
+The most important thing parents of gender-diverse children can do is the same thing every parent should do with their children — provide parental acceptance, love and support.

 Protecting your gender diverse child

-Parents also may need to go to bat for their gender-diverse child at school, Hunt says.
-Because gender-diverse people are a protected class in the state of California, schools are obligated to take action on bullying and to provide appropriate locker room and bathroom accommodations that do not shame students in any way.
+Parents also may need to go to bat for their gender-diverse child at school, says program medical director Dr. Adjanta Naidu.
+Because gender-diverse people are a protected class in California, schools are obligated to take action on bullying and to provide appropriate locker room and bathroom accommodations that do not shame students in any way.
 But sometimes they need a nudge.

-One of the first things parents, pediatricians and others who deal with children need to know is that gender identity is different from sexual orientation, Hunt says.
+One of the first things parents, pediatricians and others who deal with children need to know is that gender identity is different from sexual orientation, Naidu says.

 Gender is the identity with which a person connects — male, female, something in between or something outside of gender boundaries.
 Sexual orientation involves the attraction a person feels toward others, which doesn’t necessarily have much to do the person’s gender, and in any case is something that emerges with puberty.